wiicode/cybersecurity-framework/bcsf.md

 ## We built this resource with the following goals:

-- To enable companies to develop their information security governance from one comprehsnive resource.
+- To enable companies to develop their information security governance from one comprehensive resource.
 - To give our clients actionable and relevant cybersecurity information.
 - To reduce chaos and spotlight the information critical to cybersecurity success.
 - To align information security practices with realistic needs and best practices.